spurgj/3155-paper/Paper.md

   This second instance returns a special kind of iterator that calls the callable to produce a new value, and compares the return value to the sentinel value.
 Iteration is terminated if the return value equals the sentinel.
 If they are not equal, the return value is returned as the next value from the iterator.
 Alternatively, the aforementioned "StopIteration" exception can be called to terminate the iteration.
 Iterator objects returned by either of these iter() calls will have a next() method.
 If this next() method does not return the next value in the iteration or a StopIteration, the iterator should not terminate, but propagate an error.

+ The author of the proposal lists benefits of implementing all parts of the proposal:
+ >   1. It provides an extensible iterator interface.
+ >   2. It allows performance enhancements to list iteration.
+ >   3. It allows big performance enhancements to dictionary iteration.
+ >   4. It allows one to provide an interface for just iteration without pretending to provide random access to elements.
+ >   5. It is backward-compatible with all existing user-defined classes and extension objects that emulate sequences and mappings, even mappings that only implement a subset of {__getitem__, keys, values, items}.
+ >   6. It makes code iterating over non-sequence collections more concise and readable.

 ## Proposed Revisions ##